 Who is eligible? - All UK companies that employ people on payroll including limited companies, sole traders, LLP's, partnerships, charities, non-profits.
 It has been confirmed that all employees including directors of Ltd companies can apply for this scheme.
 Where the employee is a director also it has been confirmed that a director can continue their statutory duties to the company and this won't be seen as work.
 This means direcors can continue to administer the company and it's affairs whilst being furloughed.

 How does it work? - Employees wages will based on February 2020 for the purposes of the 80% and £2,500 cap.
 Designation and notification with employee signing to agree needs to happen.
-In due course notification to HMRC via a portal (when built) will need to be completed to reclaim funds
+Notification to HMRC via a portal will need to be completed to reclaim funds.

 How much will I get? - For each furloughed employee you will get 80% of the normal basic wage, upto £2,500, plus the associated Employer National Insurance contributions (13.8% over £719 per month) and minimum employer pension contributions (3%) on that wage.